Funding Search Engines & Directories

 Maryville University has written a blog compiling information on various scholarships for Native Americans, specifically for educational opportunities.

 The Gilman Scholarship Program offers awards for undergraduate study abroad.
 This scholarship provides awards for U.S. undergraduate students who are receiving Federal Pell Grant funding to participate in study abroad programs worldwide.
 The program aims to diversify the kinds of students who study abroad and the countries and regions where they go by supporting undergraduates who might otherwise not participate due to financial constraints.
 Over 2,300 scholarships of up to $5,000 will be awarded this academic year.
 Award amounts will vary depending on the length of study and student need with the average award being approximately $4,000.
-To apply, follow this link.

 ASOR has renewed its emphasis on providing excavation grants and fellowships that allows individuals to participate in excavations in the Eastern Mediterranean.
 Since 2007, ASOR has awarded 146 total scholarships for excavations through the Harris, Platt, and Heritage Fellowships.
 Students are eligible to apply only if their home university is an official ASOR institutional member (click here for a list of ASOR institutional members).